common-workflow-language/cwlviewer/CONTRIBUTING.md

 5. Follow [these instructions](https://help.github.com/articles/creating-a-pull-request-from-a-fork)
 to create a pull request from your fork.

+### Running the Application and Tests
+See [README.md](README.md) for details on running the application with dependencies.
+The tests can be run using the standard `mvn test` command.

 ### Code Structure and Dependencies
 This project uses the [Maven standard directory layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) and is a [Model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)